University of Queensland Mayne Medical School: History

-A monumental, three-storey, red facebrick building in a Renaissance idiom occupying a ridge adjacent to the Royal Brisbane Hospital and overlooking Victoria Park at Herston, the Mayne Medical School was opened by the Premier of Queensland, Hon.
+A monumental, three-storey, red face brick building in a Renaissance idiom occupying a ridge adjacent to the Royal Brisbane Hospital and overlooking Victoria Park at Herston, the Mayne Medical School was opened by the Premier of Queensland, Hon.
 William Forgan Smith, on 11 August 1939.

 The establishment of the Mayne Medical School was a significant moment for the State of Queensland and for the medical profession.

 There were earnest attempts to form a medical school for Queensland over many decades.
 During the 1870s and 1880s medical personnel from the Brisbane Hospital and the British Medical Association in Queensland advocated the establishment of a medical school.
 In 1893 the President of the Queensland Medical Society renewed calls for the establishment of a university and a faculty of medicine.
 In 1913, in the early days of the newly formed University of Queensland, there were further pleas for a medical school.

 In 1935, the Forgan Smith Government appointed a committee to investigate proposals to create a Faculty of Medicine within the University.
 When the Faculty of Medicine was established, the Government agreed to fund the building of a medical school despite the committee recommendation that makeshift provisions for accommodation were to be preferred to further delay in its establishment: "...the Government, after due consideration, decided to provide buildings worthy of the new venture".
 Recognised as the founders of the Faculty of Medicine, Ernest Sandford Jackson, Ernest James Goddard, James Vincent Duhig and Errol Solomon Meyers were instrumental in convincing the Government to fund the construction of the Medical School.

 Meyers was an ardent campaigner for the establishment of a Medical School for Queensland and was actively involved in medical education throughout his professional life.
 He initiated the first postgraduate courses for medicine in Queensland, was instrumental in the formation of an Anatomy School, became the first licensed anatomist in Queensland, was actively engaged in the establishment of the Faculty of Dentistry at the University of Queensland and was member of the first Faculty of Dentistry.
 Meyers, second Dean of the Faculty of Medicine from 1942 to 1955, presided over an era of significant change and in this founding role is recognised for his major contribution to the establishment and development of medical education in Queensland.
 The galleried lecture theatre in the Medical School has been named the ES Meyers Lecture Theatre in his honour.

 The importance of medical research, particularly into tropical medicine, was a significant impetus for the establishment of the Medical School.
 Work undertaken by Dr Raphael Cilento on leptospiral disease among cane cutters had a significant impact on Premier Forgan Smith and was instrumental in convincing him of the need for Queensland to train its own doctors and provide specialist training in tropical medicine.
 Professor Ernest James Goddard, Professor of Biology in the University of Queensland, had a professional interest in tropical biology and campaigned for research and training in tropical health and urged the establishment of faculties in Medicine and Veterinary Science to facilitate such work.